themeum/growfund/wordpress/wp-content/plugins/growfund/readme.txt

 2️⃣ **Donation Mode**

-If you’re a nonprofit or a small organization, you can use Donation Mode to collect direct contributions.
+If you’re a nonprofit or a small organization, you can use [Donation campaigns](https://growfund.com/donation-campaign-builder/) to collect direct contributions.

 *    Simple, one-time donations
 *    Intuitive donation form